trpubins/fantasy-baseball-sse/README.md

-# Fantasy-Baseball
+# Fantasy Baseball

-Fantasy-Baseball is a Python project that utilizes microservices to generate player values (in auction $$) for use in a fantasy baseball auction draft.
+This project utilizes a microservices framework to generate player values (in auction $$) for use in a fantasy baseball auction draft.

 ## Motivation